Iran–Contra affair: Background

-A major legal debate at the center of the Iran–Contra affair concerned the question of whether the NSC was one of the "any other agency or entity of the United States involved in intelligence activities" covered by the Boland Amendment.
+A major legal debate at the center of the Iran–Contra affair concerned the question of whether the National Security Council (or NSC) was part of the "any other agency or entity of the United States involved in intelligence activities" covered by the Boland Amendment.
 The Reagan administration argued it was not, and many in Congress argued that it was.
 The majority of constitutional scholars have asserted the NSC did indeed fall within the purview of the second Boland Amendment, though the amendment did not mention the NSC by name.

 The broader constitutional question at stake was the power of Congress versus the power of the presidency.
-The Reagan administration argued that because the constitution assigned the right to conduct foreign policy to the executive, its efforts to overthrow the government of Nicaragua were a presidential prerogative that Congress had no right to try to halt via the Boland Amendments.
-By contrast Congressional leaders argued that the constitution had assigned Congress control of the budget, and Congress had every right to use that power not to fund projects like attempting to overthrow the government of Nicaragua that they disapproved of.
+The Reagan administration argued that, because the constitution assigned the right to conduct foreign policy to the executive, its efforts to overthrow the government of Nicaragua were a presidential prerogative that Congress had no right to try to halt via the Boland Amendments.
+By contrast, congressional leaders argued that the constitution had assigned Congress control of the budget, and Congress had every right to use that power not to fund projects they disapproved of, such as attempting to overthrow the government of Nicaragua.

 As part of the effort to circumvent the Boland Amendment, the NSC established "the Enterprise", an arms-smuggling network headed by a retired U.S. Air Force officer turned arms dealer Richard Secord that supplied arms to the Contras.
 It was ostensibly a private sector operation, but in fact was controlled by the NSC.
-To fund "the Enterprise", the Reagan administration was constantly on the look-out for funds that came from outside the U.S. government in order not to explicitly violate the letter of the Boland Amendment, though the efforts to find alternative funding for the Contras violated the spirit of the Boland Amendment.
-Ironically, military aid to the Contras was reinstated with Congressional consent in October 1986, a month before the scandal broke.
+To fund "the Enterprise", the Reagan administration was constantly on the look-out for funds that came from outside the U.S. government, thus not technically violating the exact phrasing of the Amendment regardless of the money's ultimate purpose.
+Ironically, military aid to the Contras was reinstated with congressional consent in October 1986, a month before the scandal broke.

-In his 1995 memoir My American Journey, General Colin Powell, the U.S. Deputy National Security Advisor wrote that the weapons sales to Iran were used "for purposes prohibited by the elected representatives of the American people...in a way that avoided accountability to the President and Congress.
+In his 1995 memoir My American Journey, General Colin Powell, the U.S. Deputy National Security Advisor, wrote that the weapons sales to Iran were used "for purposes prohibited by the elected representatives of the American people [...] in a way that avoided accountability to the President and Congress.
 It was wrong."